JakeYu1212/Notes/Introduction to Algorithms/Notes.md

 - To understand how recursion is implemented by a computer system.

 Usually recursion involves a function calling itself.
 While it may not seem like much on the surface, recursion allows us to write elegant solutions to problems that may otherwise be very difficult to program.

+A recursive function is a function that calls itself.

+**The Three Laws of Recursion**

+1. A recursive algorithm must have a **base case**.
+2. A recursive algorithm must change its state and move toward the base case.
+3. A recursive algorithm must call itself, recursively.